Capital Improvements Program

 Capital Projects- Investing in Your Priorities

-The proposed FY19-23 CIP totals $155 million, with $27 million in projects proposed for funding in FY19.
-For the 2019-2023 period, the CIP focuses on drainage, streets, Fire/EMS needs, and facilities – such as a new Emergency Operations Center/ Dispatch Center and new animal shelter, as well as replacement of the City’s aging Enterprise Resource Planning (ERP) System.
+The adopted Five Year Capital Improvement Program (CIP) totals $157.08 million, with $28.3 million in projects funded in FY19.
+For the 2019-2023 period, the CIP focuses on drainage, streets, Public Safety Training and EMS/Fire needs, and facilities – such as an Emergency Operations Center/ Dispatch Center and animal shelter, as well as replacement of the City’s aging Enterprise Resource Planning (ERP) System.

 Specific CIP examples include:

-- Feeling safe while living, working, and playing is the cornerstone of Sugar Land’s quality of life, the proposed budget recommends funding the design and construction of the Emergency Operations Center(EOC)/Dispatch Center, with design planned in FY19.
+- Feeling safe while living, working, and playing is the cornerstone of Sugar Land’s quality of life, the CIP funds the design and construction of the Emergency Operations Center(EOC)/Dispatch Center, with design planned in FY19.
 Also included is funding for innovative training and equipment enhancements in the Fire/EMS Department.
-This includes purchase a modular fire training facility and laboratory equipment to train paramedics and first responders in providing critical fire response and care to EMS patients.
-Additionally, the proposed budget identifies funding for investments in equipment upgrades, such as replacing a portion of the Department’s bunker gear, as well as a ladder truck.
+This includes permanent improvements to the City's Public Safety Training Facility and laboratory equipment to train paramedics and first responders in providing critical fire response and care to EMS patients.
+Additionally, the budget identifies funding for investments in equipment upgrades, such as replacing a portion of the Department’s bunker gear, as well as a ladder truck.

 - Sugar Land is a strong steward of public dollars, which requires continued reinvestment into facilities.
-As such, the proposed budget recommends funding for major rehabilitation projects at various city facilities, including the replacement of roofs and other major projects that will extend the useful life of these important assets.
+As such, the budget includes funding for major rehabilitation projects at various city facilities, including the replacement of roofs and other major projects that will extend the useful life of these important assets.

 - For a look at how these projects were prioritized, please see the Drainage project ranking done by Engineering in preparation for the FY19-23 CIP recommendation.